 Know that Sutton Hoo is the burial site of a hero and of great significance to this period of British history.
 Year 5 Autumn Term Spring Term Summer Term UNIT: Ancient Greece UNIT: Vikings UNIT: KEY KNOWLEDGE & SKILLS: KEY KNOWLEDGE & SKILLS: KEY KNOWLEDGE & SKILLS: In this unit, pupils will learn about the development of sports and leisure, music, poetry and the theatre, as well as the significance of the gods, myths and legends in the everyday lives of the ordinary people of Ancient Greece.
 They will compare and contrast these with life in the modern world.
 This unit also focuses on the emergence and rise to dominance of powerful cities concentrating on the inter-city conflict (the Trojan War) involving Sparta and the emerging city of Troy.
 Pupils will be supported in interrogating and reflecting upon the nature of the evidence (written, visual depictions and archaeological) that exists to corroborate the story of the Trojan Horse.
-They will also be guided towards considering alternative viewpoints that have been formulated by modern-day historians and archaeologists and to use this to decide whether there is sufficient evidence to ascribe the status of historical fact to the story, or whether an alternative label - 'legend' or 'myth' - is more appropriate.
-In this unit, pupils will learn how to distinguish historical facts from myth, folklore and legend in relation to the people commonly referred to today as 'the Vikings' They will identify and reflect on the reasons why Viking Norsemen came to Britain and the impact they had.
+They will also be guided towards considering alternative viewpoints that have been formulated by modern-day historians and archaeologists and to use this to decide whether there is sufficient evidence to ascribe the status of historical fact to the story, or whether an alternative label - 'legend' or 'myth' - is more appropriate. historical facts from myth, folklore and legend in relation to the people commonly referred to today as 'the Vikings' They will identify and reflect on the reasons why Viking Norsemen came to Britain and the impact they had.
 They will begin to understand what it was the Long-ship that provided Viking Norsemen with such a commanding advantage when raiding English religious communities - including Lindisfarne - as well as when in direct combat with Anglo-Saxon military forces.
 Pupils will use investigation skills to appreciate the difference between what is evidenced fact in the study of history and what is frequently myth, folklore or legend, focusing on why it is that horned helmets are popularly associated with Vikings.
-Finally, pupils will learn about King Alfred the Great and evaluate his life and achievements to make a judgment as to whether he deserves to be the only monarch to have received this accolade through an examination of both primary and secondary historical sources.
-Through this unit, the children will also be introduced to the concept of 'legacy' and encouraged to reflect on what Alfred passed down to future generations.
-KEY STICKY KNOWLEDGE KEY STICKY KNOWLEDGE KEY STICKY KNOWLEDGE
+Finally, pupils will learn about King Alfred the Great KEY STICKY KNOWLEDGE KEY STICKY KNOWLEDGE KEY STICKY KNOWLEDGE